-Welcome!
-This consultation group is for people who have taken—or are taking—my online course: Escaping Blame: Helping Couples Develop Account-ability.
-I hope that this group will provide you an exciting opportunity to develop your narrative practice with couples in a small, safe and supportive context.
+This consultation group is for people who have taken—or are taking—Larry’s online course: Escaping Blame: Helping Couples Develop Account-ability.
+We hope that this group will provide you an exciting opportunity to develop your narrative practice with couples in a small, safe and supportive context.
 We will divide the time up evenly so that everyone gets their share of the group’s support.
 We will develop clear guidelines for presenting our work and our questions to each other.
 We will meet monthly to give ample time to experiment with ideas and methods between meetings.
 Limited to 8 participants.
-NEW DATE: A new group is scheduled to begin October 12, 2020.
-We will meet at 5 pm EST for 1.5 hours/six times.

 Larry Zucker, LCSW, presented a 2015 Vermont workshop and subsequently created the online course Escaping Blame: Helping Couples Develop Account-ability.
 Larry has been practicing therapy and training therapists for over 35 years.
 He is a co-facilitator, presenter—and participant in—The Collab Salon.
 He also currently leads a Los Angeles team of co-researches into the Insider Witnessing Practices that are being developed by David Epston, Tom Carlson, and Sanni Paljakka.